Brian Mason (American football): Notre Dame

+Indianapolis Colts

+On March 4, 2023, the Indianapolis Colts hired Mason as their special teams coordinator.

 Personal life

-Mason is a native of Zionsville, Indiana and holds a bachelor's degree in Economics, and master's degrees in education (Bluffton, 2012), recreation and sports management (Purdue, 2014), and kinesiology, sport management (Ohio State, 2016).
+Mason is a native of Zionsville, Indiana where he played football for Zionsville Community High School and holds a bachelor's degree in economics(Denison), and master's degrees in education (Bluffton, 2012), recreation and sports management (Purdue, 2014), and kinesiology, sport management (Ohio State, 2016).